dgbarrett/MessageBroadcast/README.md

-A simple "chat-room" type messaging application which allow a user to broadcast anonymous messages to all other online users.
+A simple "chat-room" type messaging application which allows a user to broadcast anonymous messages to all other online users.